NxPKG/khulnasoft-docs/content/magic-network-monitoring/rules/_index.md

 - **Already Advertised**: The prefix was advertised prior to the auto advertisement attempt.
 - **Delayed**: The prefix cannot currently be advertised but will attempt advertisement.
 After the prefix can be advertised, a new notification is sent with the updated status.
 - **Locked**: The prefix is locked and cannot be advertised.
-- **Could not Advertise**: Cloudflare was unable to advertise the prefix.
+- **Could not Advertise**: Khulnasoft was unable to advertise the prefix.
 This status can occur for multiple reasons, but usually occurs when you are not allowed to advertise a prefix.
 - **Error**: A general error occurred during prefix advertisement.

 Refer to [Notifications](/magic-network-monitoring/notifications/) to learn how to create one.